tflpd/TAO/README.md

 There exist the following tunable knobs that can be found in the `flags.py` file and can be modified according to the following instructions (here you see their default values):

-_Flags that enable logging and debugging printing
-More specifically this turns it on_
+_Flags that enable logging and debugging printing, more specifically this turns it on_

 `DEBUG_FLAG = False`

-_And this provides more details than just their keys for the objects and more detailed messages generally_ `VERBOSE_FLAG = False`
+_And this provides more details than just their keys for the objects and more detailed messages generally_

+`VERBOSE_FLAG = False`

-_The number of operations that will be executed if the developer has chosen to run the randomly generated test_ `NUM_OPS = 100000`
+_The number of operations that will be executed if the developer has chosen to run the randomly generated test_

+`NUM_OPS = 100000`

-_Labels for the weights below - DO NOT CHANGE THEM_ `write_reqs = ["assoc_add", "assoc_del", "obj_add", "obj_update", "obj_delete"]`
+_Labels for the weights below - DO NOT CHANGE THEM_

+`write_reqs = ["assoc_add", "assoc_del", "obj_add", "obj_update", "obj_delete"]`

 _Weights/probabilities for each of the above write operations.
 A developer can change their values to provide a different distribution of operations in the randomly generated test_

 `write_reqs_weights = [52.5, 8.3, 16.5, 20.7, 2]`

-_Labels for the weights below - DO NOT CHANGE THEM_ `read_reqs = ["assoc_get", "assoc_range", "assoc_time_range", "assoc_count", "obj_get"]`
+_Labels for the weights below - DO NOT CHANGE THEM_

+`read_reqs = ["assoc_get", "assoc_range", "assoc_time_range", "assoc_count", "obj_get"]`

 _Weights/probabilities for each of the above read operations.
 A developer can change their values to provide a different distribution of operations in the randomly generated test_

 `read_reqs_weights = [15.7, 40.9, 2.8, 11.7, 28.9]`

-_Size of the objects TAO cache - counted in distinct elements_ `OBJECTS_CACHE_SIZE = 100`
+_Size of the objects TAO cache - counted in distinct elements_

+`OBJECTS_CACHE_SIZE = 100`

-_Size of the associations lists TAO cache - counted in distinct elements_ `ASSOCIATIONS_CACHE_SIZE = 100`
+_Size of the associations lists TAO cache - counted in distinct elements_

+`ASSOCIATIONS_CACHE_SIZE = 100`

-_Size of the associations counts TAO cache - counted in distinct elements_ `ASSOCIATIONS_COUNTS_CACHE_SIZE = 100`
+_Size of the associations counts TAO cache - counted in distinct elements_

+`ASSOCIATIONS_COUNTS_CACHE_SIZE = 100`

 _Flag to be used for debugging.
 When set to false the random tests generator will provide the same random sequence of operations.
 When set to true the sequence will be random_

 `RANDOM = False`